List of Latin American and Caribbean countries by GDP (PPP)

-This is a list of Latin American and the Caribbean countries by gross domestic product at purchasing power parity in international dollars according to the International Monetary Fund's estimates in the April 2022 World Economic Outlook database.
+This is a list of Latin American and the Caribbean countries by gross domestic product at purchasing power parity in international dollars according to the International Monetary Fund's estimates in the April 2025 World Economic Outlook database.

 The Latin American countries Brazil, Mexico, Argentina, Colombia, and Chile are the region's largest economies by gross domestic product (GDP) at purchasing power parity (PPP).

 Cuba is not included in the list due to lack of economic data.

-Falkland islands is a territory of Great Britain.
-The Netherlands currently holds Aruba as a territory.
-Puerto Rico is a United States territory with special status and the World Economic Outlook maintains statistical data for these reasons the countries economic GDP is on a separate and independent basis.
+Of the countries listed, some are not independent: Aruba is a constituent country of the Kingdom of the Netherlands, and Puerto Rico is a United States territory with special status and thus is measured separately from the U.S. by the World Economic Outlook.